helgajiang/helgajiang.github.io/_portfolio/2-fb-framework.markdown

 <h3>The Results & Takeaways</h3>
-After the framework was complete, we saw a significant increase in productivity with integrating new recommendations into the Ads Manager platform.
+After the framework was complete, we saw a <strong>near double increase in productivity</strong> with integrating new recommendations into the Ads Manager platform.
 The updated flows also saw neutral to positive user retention.
+In fact, the popover card component (showcased above) resulted in a <strong>20% increase</strong> in retention after only a month.

 Some personal takeaways:
 <ul>